szoio/szoio.github.io/_posts_new/2017-04-06-free-functional-streams-in-scala.md

     for {
       orderId  <- placeOrder(apiKey, code, orderType, volume = volume, price = price)
       order    <- getOrderStatus(orderId, verifyFrequency, verifyAttempts)
-      _        <- if (order.state == "PENDING") stopOrder(apiKey, orderId.id) else Task.now(false)
+      _        <- if (order.state == "COMPLETE") Task.now(false) else stopOrder(apiKey, orderId.id)
       trade    <- getTrade(apiKey, order)
       balances <- getBalances(apiKey)
     } yield ExecutionDetails(trade, balances)
 ```

-Our execution method returns an `ExecutionDetails` structure, with an optional `Trade` object if the order was filled, and the new account balances.
+Our execution method returns an `ExecutionDetails` structure, with an optional `Trade` object that's defined if the order was filled, and the new account balances.

 If you look closely at the above implementation you'll see that we haven't defined the `getOrderStatus` method.
-This is where FS2 comes it.
+This is where FS2 comes in.
 What we do is we poll the API every so often, until we finally give up.
 If we give up, we then cancel the order before finishing up and returning.

 This is a simple task for FS2.
 The following code will get the job done.